Academic Catalog 2026-2027

 Graduate School Policy regarding GRE (Graduate Record Exam) Requirements

-For Masters Programs the Program, Department and/or the College/School will specify the GRE requirement, or in the case of the School of Business, the GMAT requirement.
-If a Masters Program requires the GRE, applicants must submit a valid and acceptable GRE score.
-Applications for Masters Programs requiring the GRE will not be processed without an official GRE score on file with the Graduate School at Texas Southern University.
-The same applies to any Business Graduate programs requiring the GMAT.
-Masters program applicants for programs requiring the GRE are not eligible for conditional admission appertaining to later submission of a valid and acceptable GRE score.
-The same applies to any Business Graduate programs requiring the GMAT.
+The GRE requirement for any graduate degree program (Master's or Doctoral) is determined by the academic Department and/or the College/School that houses the program.
+The Graduate School will enforce any prevailing policy vis-à-vis the GRE requirement for admission to the program.
+Applications for programs requiring the GRE will not be processed without an official GRE score on file with the Graduate School at Texas Southern University.
+Applicants for programs requiring the GRE are not eligible for conditional admission based on a later submission of a valid and acceptable GRE score.
+The same applies to any Business Graduate program that requires the GMAT.

 Seniors in Graduate Courses

 A senior at Texas Southern University who demonstrates superior scholastic ability and needs fewer than 12 semester hours to complete the bachelor’s degree may be permitted to take graduate courses.
 The head of the major department, the Dean of the undergraduate college, and the Dean of the Graduate School must approve requests from seniors for permission to take graduate courses.
 Permission to take graduate courses during the senior year does not constitute admission to the Graduate School.
 Moreover, such credits may not be applied toward fulfillment of the residence requirement for the master’s degree.
-No more than six (6) semester hours of graduate course work may be taken by seniors.
+No more than six (6) semester hours of graduate coursework may be taken by seniors.

 Readmission